Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: A Model of Cognitively-Faithful Decision-Making

 \subsection{Rule-Based Decision-Making Models}

-As discussed earlier, prior works on cognitive models for human decision-making point to a reliance on decision rules and heuristics in comparative settings \cite{gigerenzer2000simple,gigerenzer2011heuristic,brandstatter2006priority,kahneman2013prospect,kahneman2005model}.
+Prior works on cognitive models for human decision-making point to a reliance on \textit{decision rules} and \textit{heuristics} in comparative settings \citep{gigerenzer2000simple,gigerenzer2011heuristic,brandstatter2006priority,kahneman2013prospect,kahneman2005model}.
 Based on this literature, we construct hypothesis classes that consist of hierarchical decision rules.
-Our proposed strategy models decision-making for pairwise comparison of alternatives $(x_1, x_2)$ as a two-step process.
-In the first step, the decision-maker processes each feature in $x_1$ and $x_2$ to \textit{edit} or transform the information presented using this feature.
-In the second step, the decision-maker combines the edited information from all features to select the \textit{dominant} alternative.
+Our proposed strategy models decision-making for pairwise comparison of options $(x_1, x_2)$ as a two-step process.
+In the first step, the decision-maker processes each feature in $x_1$ and $x_2$ to \textit{edit} or transform the information presented by this feature.
+In the second step, the decision-maker combines the edited information from all features to select the \textit{dominant} option.
 Our hypothesis class will consist of functions that reflect this hierarchical process.

-(1) The decision rules or heuristic functions used in the first step are referred to as \textit{editing rules}. {Editing rules} operate at the level of individual features of each element in the given pair and operationalize how a decision-maker processes the given feature value.
+\paragraph{Editing Rules} The decision rules or heuristic functions used in the first step are referred to as \textit{editing rules}. {Editing rules} operate at the level of individual features of each element in the given pair and operationalize how a decision-maker processes the given feature value.
 Let $\inner^{i}: \X_i \rightarrow \X_i'$ denote the editing rule for feature $i$, with $\X_i'$ the output domain post-editing.
 Examples of editing include feature simplification (e.g., zeroing out features considered irrelevant), transformation (e.g., log transformation for features with ``diminishing returns'' or scaling), or leaving the feature unchanged.